 If you need to pick the best responsive WordPress theme right now, here are some suggestions:

 |Astra||1,653,898+||Free / Starting from $47 €44||⭐⭐⭐⭐⭐|

 |Cookely||75,000+||Starting from $69||⭐⭐⭐⭐|

 Astra features dozens of high quality premium and free responsive WordPress themes.
 All our themes have been designed from the ground up to deliver an exceptional visitor experience regardless of the device they use.

-Astra has the widest range of demo templates around.
+Astra has the widest range of website templates around.
 They cover most uses including business, hobbies, learning, food and more.
 Each works with Brizy Builder, Beaver Builder, Elementor or Gutenberg and is compatible with most WordPress plugins including WooCommerce.

 If you’re looking for top performing responsive WordPress themes, you can’t go wrong with Astra!